papatakabookclub/BLIS-PYQs/index.md

 **Part-I Answer any four, in about 500 words each.
 (4*10=40)**

+1. Discuss the technique of compiling a bibliography using author approach explaining all the steps with an example.
+2. What is Current Awareness Service (CAS) ?
+Discuss its scope and characteristics.
+3. Explain the need for providing information on forthcoming conferences.
+List the items of information to be included in it.
+4. What is an abstract ?
+Explain its different types by giving examples.
+5. What is Document Delivery Service (DDS) ?
+Discuss its different models.
+6. Explain the need for a web marketing plan.
+Describe its components in the context of library services.

 **Part-II Answer any six, in about 250 words each.
 (6*5=30)**

+1. Explain the concepts ‘document profile’ and ‘user profile’ by giving an example for each.
+8. Enumerate the different types of newspaper clipping services.
+Describe any two.
+9. Describe the barriers to effective use of information.
+10. Describe any two information analysis and consolidation products produced in India.
+11. Describe three types of handbooks by giving examples.
+12. Discuss the factors that govern the efficiency of document delivery service.
+13. Describe electronic document delivery service provided by e-journal publishers.
+14. Discuss the salient features of Moodle e-learning content management system.

+---

 ### Term-End Examination December, 2021
 **Part-I Answer any four, in about 500 words each.
 (4*10=40)**